microsoftgraph/microsoft-graph-docs-contrib/concepts/auth-v2-service.md

 >
 > Configure the least privileged set of permissions required by the app to improve its security posture.
 For more information, see [Best practices for using Microsoft Graph permissions](./permissions-overview.md#best-practices-for-using-microsoft-graph-permissions).

-## 3. Get administrator consent
+## 3. Request administrator consent

-You can rely on an administrator to grant the permissions your app needs at the [Azure portal](https://portal.azure.com).
-However, a better option is to provide a sign-up experience for administrators by using the Microsoft identity platform `/adminconsent` endpoint.
+Administrators can grant the permissions your app needs at the [Azure portal](https://portal.azure.com).
+However, when you don't have access to the Azure portal, you can provide a sign-up experience for administrators by using the Microsoft identity platform `/adminconsent` endpoint.

 > [!IMPORTANT]
 >